[The A-10 Attack! FAQ]

 "My plane won't fly straight.
 What's wrong?"

-"I can't land without making a mess of my plane."
+"I can't land without making a mess of myplane."

-"My wheels scream every time I land on a runway."
+"My wheels scream every time I land on arunway."

 "What's a Rockeye?"